EvergineTeam/Samples/README.md

 Source Code: https://github.com/EvergineTeam/PostProcessing

 ## ImGui, ImPlot, ImGuizmo and ImNodes demo
-In this sample shows how to use the ImGui extension in Evergine.
+This sample shows how to use the ImGui extension in Evergine.
 The sample includes code for test the ImGui, ImPlot, ImGuizmo and ImNodes.

 ![alt ImGui Demo](Images/ImGuiDemo.jpg)